Holding on to Hope: 10 Action Steps to Fight Depression

 “What we do flows out of who we are, but who we are is indeed shaped by what we do… We are changed by doing and we are changed by a self-conscious and iterative process that scrutinizes thoughts, affections, and actions for their faithfulness to a kingdom ethic, and then chooses certain actions and practices in response.”

 So, saving faith is a continuing faith and an active faith.
 It makes use of means.
 That’s why we resist the devil by being “firm in the faith” (1 Pet.
 5:9).
-Of course, we must remember, faith is not static.
+Thus, we must remember, faith is not static.
 Neither does it stagnate.
 For God uses means.

 “Therefore, brothers, be all the more diligent to confirm your calling and election, for if you practice these qualities you will never fall.
 For in this way there will be richly provided for you an entrance into the eternal kingdom of our Lord and Savior Jesus Christ” (2 Pet.
 1:10-11).